erik-sv/encypher-ai/docs/package/user-guide/streaming.md

 1. **Partial Content**: Content arrives in chunks, not all at once
 2. **Target Availability**: Individual chunks may not have suitable locations for embedding metadata
-3. **Verification Integrity**: HMAC verification must work on the complete content
+3. **Verification Integrity**: Signature verification must work on the complete content
 4. **Consistent Extraction**: Metadata must be extractable from the final combined content

 EncypherAI addresses these challenges through specialized streaming handlers and encoders.